mandelsoft/spiff/README.md

 pipeline to just process a single stream or to process a stream based on several templates/stubs.

-The template file (first argument) may be a multiple document stream containing multiple YAML documents separated by a line containing only `---`.
+The template file (first argument) may be a multiple-document stream containing multiple YAML documents separated by a line containing only `---`.
 Each YAML document will be processed independently with the given stub files.
 The result is the stream of processed documents in the same order.
+If a document's root node is marked as temporary, the document is omitted from the output stream.
 For example, this can be used to generate *kubernetes* manifests to be used by `kubectl`.